 What isn’t Covered by Renters Insurance?

-The renters insurance policy may have coverage limits for expensive items like electronics and jewelry.
-And if you use things for business, they won’t be covered on your renters insurance plan if they are stolen or damaged.
+Also, if you use things for business, they won’t be covered on your renter's insurance plan if they are stolen or damaged.

 This is another case where reading and understanding the terms of the policy is critical.
-Be clear on the coverage you are purchasing and what is exempt from coverage.
+Be clear on the coverage you are purchasing and what's exempt from coverage.

 Can my landlord require me to buy renters insurance?